torvalds/linux/Documentation/userspace-api/media/dvb/ca_high_level.rst

 The disadvantage is that the driver/hardware has to manage the rest.
-For the application programmer it would be as simple as sending/receiving an array to/from the CI ioctls as defined in the Linux DVB API.
+For the application programmer it would be as simple as sending/receiving an array to/from the CI ioctls as defined in the GNU/Linux DVB API.
 No changes have been made in the API to accommodate this feature.